gickowtf/pixoo-homeassistant/README.md

 You can input in the _Page Data_ field the data of **one** page in the normal YAML format.
 It can be anything!

+> [!NOTE]
-*Note: This is intended to be a temporary override of your default configuration.
+> This is intended to be a temporary override of your default configuration.
 Any Enable/disable lines will not be respected here.*